yretenai/posts/markdown/2023-01-25-1234P-compression-deepdive.md

 ## DEFLATE, Zlib, and GZip

-DEFLATE[^zlib] is a compression algorithm that is used in many files, and you will most likely see it a lot.
+DEFLATE[^zlib] is a compression algorithm that is used in many files, and you will most likely have already seen it if you do any amount of file analysis.

 ZLib uses a DEFLATE block with a header, and ADLER32 as it's checksum algorithm.